 The Excalibur is the only VLF detector I have ever used in salt water.
 It was much quieter in operation than the Infinium, although it constantly gave multiple tones on each target instead of locking on a single tone.
 It did a superb job of ignoring iron targets, and if there were enough iron targets it would certainly be the way to go.
 But the amount of iron I dug with the Infinium was nowhere near the level it would take to discourage me, and the bit of extra depth I feel I was getting with a PI made me feel more than happy to dig the few iron targets.
 The ratio was no worse than one iron target for every two or three non-iron targets.
 I think that unless iron trash is a problem PI is the way to go.
 I'm surprised that Minelab, manufacturer of what many believe are the most powerful PI units in the world, does not build an underwater PI unit.
 On the other hand, I have some fresh water lakes I hunt in Alaska that are full of iron trash, and I am anxious to use the Excalibur in those lakes.

-The picture at left shows a typical mix of finds, although some of the oversized trash items have already been discarded.
+The picture above shows a typical mix of finds, although some of the oversized trash items have already been discarded.
 The first place I usually head after getting out of the water is the nearest trash can.
 In fact, I try to make a spectacle of myself disposing of the trash, especially the sharp glass I retrieve.
 It helps promote the image of detectorists as public servants.
 Hey, we are just getting this dangerous junk out of here.

 The iron items were all found with the Infinium.
 The Excalibur ignores iron better than any detector I have used.
 The majority of the coins were found with the Excalibur, although the Infinium got its share, especially nickels.
 Almost all the pull tabs were found with the Infinium, again confirming its power in the gold range.
 Many rings are identified by metal detectors as pull tabs because of their similarity electronically, and so the Infinium likes them also.
 Notice also the large fishing sinkers found by both detectors.
 I gave these to the dive shop I rented my dive gear from.